fast-spectroscopy-sheffield/iCCD-kinetics/README.md

 #### Instructions for Use

 Launch the app.
 If you want to apply the spectral sensitivity correction, load the appropriate calibration file using the browse button.
+These files probably need updating though.

 Next, load the initial kinetic, which should include the time zero point, by pressing the browse button adjacent to the first line entry.
 Choose the file, then enter the start time and gate step by double clicking the three dashes in the appropriate boxes.